JavaMuller/hive-test-harness/README.md

 To execute you'll need the following:
 * Java 1.7 installed
 * Maven installed (use latest)
-* A running Hortonworks 2.2 cluster
+* A running HDP 2.2 cluster

 ## Getting Started